Learn How to Become a Special Education Teacher

 If you're ready to learn how to become a special education teacher, you'll want to know about special education teacher salaries and benefits.

 Special education salaries are competitive, and the career offers great benefits, especially the coveted summers and holidays off.
 Your salary will depend on the location and type of school where you teach.

 Middle and high school special education teachers earn comparable salaries.
-According to the U.S. Bureau of Labor Statistics (BLS), in 2008 the median annual special education salary for high school special education teachers was $ 51,340.
-However, the top 10 percent earned more than $82,000.
-Teachers generally earn higher salaries in suburban school districts, and with increasing seniority.
+According to the US Bureau of Labor Statistics (BLS), in 2008 the median annual salary for high school special education teachers was $50,810.
+However, the top 10 percent earned more than $78,000.
+Teachers generally earn more with higher levels of education, in suburban school districts, and with increasing seniority.

 Celebrating the Successes of Special Education

 Special Education teachers celebrate countless small victories with their students every day.
 If teachers in mainstream classes appreciate the joys of teaching, that goes ten-fold for teachers of special-education students.

 As you might expect, it takes a special person learn how to be a special education teacher.
 Like other teachers, you'll need to be organized and creative, but to teach special ed, you'll also have to be accepting, even–tempered, and occasionally thick skinned.
 But to best help your students, you'll also need to be intuitive to effectively solve problems, and be extremely dedicated to your students.